The best vacuum for pet hair 2025: keep fur and dander under control

 Can be cumbersome

 If absolute power is your priority when you're shopping for the best vacuum for pet hair, the Dyson Ball Animal should be your first stop.
-It's a corded upright vacuum that's all about the power, with a 730w motor that delivers 290AW of suction. combined with a 1.7L bin that might fill up quicker than you expected as the Dyson sucks up all that deep-down fine dust in your carpets that your previous vacuum missed.
+It's a corded upright vacuum that's all about the power, with oodles of suction, combined with a 1.7L bin that might fill up quicker than you expected as the Dyson sucks up all that deep-down fine dust in your carpets that your previous vacuum missed.

-This makes it a great option for anyone with a lot of pet hair to deal with, as there's nothing much that the Dyson Ball Animal won't take in its stride.
-Its enormous floorhead easily tackles pet hair on the floor and won't get clogged up with fur, and our reviewer also found that the Dyson's tangle-free turbine tool made quick work of pet hair on upholstery.
+This makes it a great option for anyone with a lot of pet hair to deal with.
+The Dyson Ball Animal's large floorhead easily tackles pet hair on the floor and won't get clogged up with fur.
+In fact, it's so sucky that it can be difficult to push on carpet – make sure you don't forget about the air inlet slider on the floorhead, which should solve the issue.
+For cleaning off the ground, my tester was found that the Dyson's tangle-free turbine tool made quick work of clearing pet hair from upholstery.

-Despite all this, the Dyson Ball Animal has a lot going for it and it's much more reasonably priced than a lot of Dyson range, and if you regularly have a lot of pet hair do deal with, it'll quickly prove its worth.
+Despite all this, the Dyson Ball Animal has a lot going for it and it's much more reasonably priced than a lot of Dyson range.
+If you regularly have a lot of pet hair to deal with, it'll quickly prove its worth.

 Read our full Dyson Ball Animal vacuum review